temporalio/edu-converters-go-code/exercises/custom-converter/README.md

 During this exercise, you will:

-* Output typical payloads from a Temporal Workflow using the default Data Converters
+* Output typical payloads from a Temporal Workflow using the default Data Converter
 * Implement a Custom Data Converter that encrypts Workflow output
 * Implement a Failure Converter and demonstrate parsing its output
 * Implement a Composite Data Converter that combines multiple conversion steps